Millom: Transport

 Millom is served by Millom railway station on the Cumbrian Coast Line.

 The A5093 road goes through the town and is itself a loop off of the A595.
 The town council supports the building of a road bridge across the Duddon estuary between Millom and the Furness peninsula.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill and the local relay TV transmitters.

+Local radio stations are BBC Radio Cumbria, Heart North West and CandoFM, a community based station.

+The town is served by the local newspaper, North West Evening Mail.

 Education

-Millom School is a secondary school and sixth form, for pupils from 11 – 19 years old.
-It houses the adult education centre, an all-weather sports pitch and the "Melvyn Bragg Drama Studio" which was opened in 2005.
-At one time it had a swimming pool however this was demolished by Cumbria County Council.
+Millom School is a secondary school and sixth form, it includes the adult education centre, an all-weather sports pitch and the "Melvyn Bragg Drama Studio" which was opened in 2005.
+At one time it had a swimming pool, however this was subsequently demolished by Cumbria County Council.

 There are a number of other schools in the town including;